ysangkok/python-bitcoinlib/README.md

   Signing by libsecp256k1 is deterministic, per RFC6979.
 * Bech32-encoded address support
 * HD keys support
-* Confidential Addresses and Confidential Transaction support for Elements sidechain
+* Easier to build code that supports and interacts with other bitcoin-based blockchains

 ## Requirements

 - [libsecp256k1](https://github.com/bitcoin-core/secp256k1)
-- [openssl](https://github.com/openssl/openssl) (optional, for historical signatures verification)
+- [openssl](https://github.com/openssl/openssl) (optional, only for historical signatures verification)

 The RPC interface, `bitcointx.rpc`, is designed to work with Bitcoin Core v0.16.0.
 Older versions may work but there do exist some incompatibilities.